scholarslab/scholarslab.github.io/collections/_posts/2017-04-12-raspberry-pi-on-uva-wifi-network.md

 This is a quick tutorial for getting your Raspberry Pi to connect to the "wahoo" WiFi network at the University of Virginia.

-I'm starting with a clean install of [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/) (follow the link for a great tutorial on installing Raspbian OS).
+I'm starting with a clean install of [Raspberry Pi OS](https://www.raspberrypi.org/software/) (follow the link for instructions on installing Raspberry Pi OS).